Owens-Brockway Glass Container - GuruFocus.com

 General

-No action has been or will be taken in any jurisdiction that would permit the possession, circulation or distribution of either this announcement, the Offer to Purchase or any material relating to us or the Dollar Notes in any jurisdiction where action for that purpose is required.
-Accordingly, neither this announcement, the Offer to Purchase nor any other offering material or advertisements in connection with the Offer may be distributed or published, in or from any such country or jurisdiction, except in compliance with any applicable rules or regulations of any such country or jurisdiction.
+No action has been or will be taken in any jurisdiction that would permit the possession, circulation or distribution of either this announcement, the Offers to Purchase or any material relating to us or the Notes in any jurisdiction where action for that purpose is required.
+Accordingly, neither this announcement, the Offers to Purchase nor any other offering material or advertisements in connection with the Offers may be distributed or published, in or from any such country or jurisdiction, except in compliance with any applicable rules or regulations of any such country or jurisdiction.

-The distribution of this announcement and the Offer to Purchase in certain jurisdictions may be restricted by law.
-Persons into whose possession this announcement or the Offer to Purchase comes are required by us, the Dealer Manager, the Information Agent and Tender Agent to inform themselves about, and to observe, any such restrictions.
+The distribution of this announcement and the Offers to Purchase in certain jurisdictions may be restricted by law.
+Persons into whose possession this announcement or the Offers to Purchase comes are required by us, the Dealer Managers, the Tender Agent and Information Agent to inform themselves about, and to observe, any such restrictions.

-Neither this announcement nor the Offer to Purchase, or the electronic transmission thereof, as applicable, constitutes an offer to sell or buy any securities, a solicitation for acceptance of the Offer or a notice of redemption under the indenture governing the Dollar Notes.
-The Offer is not being made in any jurisdiction in which, or to or from any person to or from whom, it is unlawful to make such offer or solicitation under applicable securities laws or otherwise.
-The distribution of this announcement in certain jurisdictions may be restricted by law.
-In those jurisdictions where the securities, blue sky or other laws require the Offer to be made by a licensed broker or dealer and the Dealer Manager or any of their respective affiliates is such a licensed broker or dealer in any such jurisdiction, the Offer shall be deemed to be made by the Dealer Manager or such affiliate (as the case may be) on behalf of OBGC in such jurisdiction.

-Each Holder participating in the Offer will give certain representations in respect of the jurisdictions referred to above and generally as set out herein.
-Any tender of Dollar Notes pursuant to the Offer from a Holder that is unable to make these representations will not be accepted.
-Each of OBGC, the Dealer Manager, the Tender Agent and Information Agent reserves the right, in its absolute discretion, to investigate, in relation to any tender of Dollar Notes pursuant to the Offer, whether any such representation given by a Holder is correct and, if such investigation is undertaken and as a result OBGC determines (for any reason) that such representation is not correct, such tender shall not be accepted.
+In the United Kingdom, this communication is only addressed to and directed at persons who (i) have professional experience in matters relating to investments falling within the definition of “investment professionals” in Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended, the “Financial Promotion Order”); (ii) are high net worth entities or other persons falling within Article 49(2)(a) (d) of the Financial Promotion Order; (iii) are a creditor or a member of the Companies or (iv) are persons to whom an inducement to engage in investment activity within the meaning of Section 21 of the FSMA may otherwise lawfully be communicated or caused to be communicated (such persons together being “relevant persons”).
+In the United Kingdom, the Offers to Purchase and any other documents or materials relating to the Offers is directed only at relevant persons and any investment or investment activity to which the Offers to Purchase and this communication relates will be available only to, and engaged in only with, relevant persons.
+Any person in the United Kingdom who is not a relevant person should not act or rely on the Offers to Purchase or this communication or any of their contents.

 Forward-Looking Statements